+How Hardy Is Ligustrum Vulgare?
 Ligustrum Vulgare is hardy in all of the UK and across northern Europe.

 How to Use Ligustrum Vulgare Wild Privet is an excellent hedging shrub for a variety of situations, as its usually dependable evergreen foliage and dense growth habit will make a good privacy screen whether it is pruned to a formal shape or not.
 Left to flower and fruit, you will find it a welcoming nesting place for birds throughout the year.
 You can plant a single-species hedge of Common Privet, or use it as part of a mixed informal hedge to add winter interest.
 It is a good understorey shrub for woodland or wildlife gardens.